 He believes that problems are a series of great opportunities for innovation to be discovered and thrive.
 Throughout his life he has been fascinated by the evolutionary application of frontier technology to improve civic society and is fearless in testing new ideas.
 Nimish is tenacious and unashamedly embraces failure as a tool for motivation and inspiration for self-improvement.

 He was involved in bringing the first TEDx event into UK prison, also featured in The Economist magazine.
 He is a proud father of 4 children two of which he has fostered.
 In his spare time, A keen cricket coach he still plays cricket for his local club.

 James Fellowes, Founder of The Bridge of Hope

 James founded The Bridge of Hope – the missing link between charities – and now universities – with ‘untapped talent’ and inclusive employers seeking to expand their talent pool.

 After graduating with a master’s degree from Edinburgh University, James carved out a successful career as a senior sales and marketing executive on both sides of the pond with industry leaders such as Guinness, Diageo, Bass and Omnicom.

 In 2015, James lost (almost) everything through life’s curve balls and undiagnosed bipolar disorder.
-Together with his life-long friend Newmarket, George Freeman MP – whose father lost everything after winning the Grand National as a jockey – they founded The Bridge of Hope.
+Together with his life-long friend and Member of Parliament for Newmarket, George Freeman MP – whose father lost everything after winning the Grand National as a jockey – they founded The Bridge of Hope.
 Together they wanted to turn these traumatic events into a catalyst for good.